bobclements-msft/M365A-AAC-Device-Onboarding/README.md

 # DISCLAIMER
-This baseline and all contained code is provided as-is with no guarantee or warranty concerning the usability or impact on systems.
-This baseline may be used, distributed, and modified, provided all parties involved agree that Microsoft and Microsoft Partners are not responsible for the produced outcome.
+This project and all contained code is provided as-is with no guarantee or warranty concerning the usability or impact on systems.
+This content may be used, distributed, and modified, provided all parties involved agree that Microsoft and Microsoft Partners are not responsible for the produced outcome.
 Microsoft will not provide any support through any means.

 # Apps Admin Center Health Check for Device Onboarding
 The following